the importance of a bill of sale:

 As small business owners, do you use social media to investigate your applicants?
 If so, what have you discovered about your applicants that disqualified them?

-For your business and employment law matters, contact Klauer & Foster and schedule an appointment.
+For your business and employment law matters, contact Richard L. Klauer and schedule an appointment.

 How oFTEN ARE YOU LATE TO WORK?